 If you picture Time as a straight line along which we have to travel, then you must picture God as the whole page on which the line is drawn.
 We come to the parts of the line one by one: we have to leave A behind before we get to B, and cannot reach C until we leave B behind.
 God, from above or outside or all round, contains the whole line, and sees it all.

 What’s so beautiful to me about this proposition, whether you use the framework of Lewis’s thought experiment or Rovelli’s hard science, is the idea that God—containing and seeing all time at once—nevertheless chooses to inhabit our more limited framework.
-In orthodox Christian theology, God does this most obviously through incarnation as Christ, although God is also fundamentally present and incarnate in every living thing (as the cosmic or universal Christ).
+In orthodox Christian theology, God does this most obviously through incarnation as Jesus, although God is also fundamentally present and incarnate in every living thing (as the cosmic or universal Christ).
 In this way, God is capable of seeing the whole and each separate part simultaneously; God is eternal and also a part of each instant that composes the eternal, because God voluntarily experiences creation through the perspective of every created being.

 Zeeya Merali’s wonderful Aeon article “How cosmic is the cosmos?” explores the same concept from a slightly different angle (and really should be read in its entirety):